 decide you were an impotent dirty old locomo-

-tive? the ghost of a locomotive? the specter and
+tive? the ghost of a locomotive? the spectre and

 shade of a once powerful mad American locomo-